01 Sep Foot Pain Stretching – Relieve Your Foot Pain

 The symptoms described above are the result of a condition called “Plantar Fasciitis”.
 The following foot pain stretching techniques are very effective at relieving pain caused by this condition:

-Step One: Before Getting Out of Bed in The Morning
+Before Getting Out of Bed in The Morning

 1) Dangle your feet over the side of the bed making sure they do not touch the floor.